Financial Aid is made available for those who qualify through federal, state, and University programs.

 Failure to meet Financial Aid Satisfactory Academic Progress (FA SAP) will result in a hold being placed on the student’s account in one of the following areas:

-If the student is failing to meet the State of Indiana’s standards for academic progress he/she must complete and submit the State’s appeal form.
+State Financial Aid SAP Appeals: If the student is failing to meet the State of Indiana’s standards for academic progress he/she must complete and submit the State’s appeal form.
 The State will inform the student and Oakland City University if an appeal is granted.
-For more information on the State of Indiana’s appeal process visit http://www.in.gov/ssaci/2565.htm
+For more information on the State of Indiana’s appeal process visit https://www.in.gov/che/4500.htm.

 Penalties for Drug Law Violations For Currently Enrolled Students

+If a student, prior to enrollment, was convicted of both possessing and selling illegal drugs, the student must complete the FAFSA Drug Worksheet to determine eligibility with the Director of Financial Aid.
 A federal or state drug conviction can disqualify a student for FSA funds.
 Convictions only count if they were for an offense that occurred during a period of enrollment for which the student was receiving Title IV aid.
-If a student, prior to enrollment, was convicted of both possessing and selling illegal drugs, the student must complete the FAFSA Drug Worksheet to determine eligibility with the DFA.